-Make sure your special day runs as smoothly as possible with this wedding timeline template and expert advice!
+Make sure your wedding runs as smoothly as possible with this wedding day timeline and expert advice!

 Check out these tips on creating a wedding day timeline that will help your wedding run like clockwork!

 There are several decisions you’ll need to make before you can start creating your wedding day timeline.
 If you can answer these questions, you’re probably ready to start creating your wedding schedule!